-- 1. 0 represents the Company. - 2.
-Subsidiaries are sorted in a numerical order starting from 1. - Note 2: Reference for the Nature loan column - The borrower has business contact with the creditor. - The borrower has short-term financial necessities. - Note 3: The total amount of loans to others shall not exceed 40% of the net worth of the Company.
+1.0 represents the Company.

+2. Subsidiaries are sorted in a numerical order starting from 1.

+Note 2: Reference for the Nature loan column

+The borrower has business contact with the creditor.

+■ The borrower has short-term financial necessities.

+Note 3: The total amount of loans to others shall not exceed 40% of the net worth of the Company.
 The total amount for lending to any company shall not exceed 10% of the net worth of the Company.

-When Gold Finance Limited directly and indirectly reinvests 100% of its overseas subsidiaries and engages in fund loans, and the total amount for lending the borrower shall not exceed 100% of the net worth of Gold Finance Limited. - Note 4: The transaction had been eliminated in the consolidated financial statements.
+Note 4: The Company has sold the equity of Lianyungang Rongding Metal Co., Ltd., and has lost control over Rongding Company.
+Since September 25,2023, it is no longer considered a related party of Jiin Yeeh Ding.